ionic-team/stencil-site/docs/testing/stencil-testrunner/01-overview.md

 ---
-title: Stencil Testrunner Overview
+title: Stencil Test Runner Overview
 sidebar_label: Overview
 ---

 # Overview

-Stencil has a built-in testrunner that uses [Jest](https://jestjs.io/) and [Puppeteer](https://pptr.dev/) as its testing libraries, and allows developers to install both libraries using their preferred package manager.
+Stencil has a built-in test runner that uses [Jest](https://jestjs.io/) and [Puppeteer](https://pptr.dev/) as its testing libraries, and allows developers to install both libraries using their preferred package manager.

 If you created a project using `npm init stencil`, these libraries were installed for you.
 Depending on when your project was created, you may or may not have the latest supported version installed.